 Farm Service Centers (FSCs) are one-stop-shops retailing a complete range of inputs, services, information, finance, technology and market connections that help farmers participate in market-driven agricultural economies and move from small-scale to commercial farm production.
 We partner with public and private sector stakeholders to develop FSCs, with the shared objective of building sustainable and resilient market systems, empowering farmers to improve their incomes and livelihoods and strengthening local food systems and security.

-A market-oriented, private sector solution, Farm Service (FSCs) are sustainable agribusinesses with a proven record of profitability that fill critical regional gaps in the input and service needs of smallholder farmers.
+A market-oriented, private sector solution, Farm Service Centers (FSCs) are sustainable agribusinesses with a proven record of profitability that fill critical regional gaps in the input and service needs of smallholder farmers.

 FSCs reach last mile markets where quality inputs and services are often inaccessible.
 Each FSC is tailored to the specific needs of local farming communities and ensures that farmers have access to the tools and knowledge necessary to grow their agricultural business and successfully integrate into the market system.